-We firmly believe that the people we work with are the key to our success and future growth and we are fully committed to preventing acts of modern slavery and human trafficking (together “Modern Slavery”) from occurring within our business and supply chain.
-This statement sets out the steps that we have taken to eliminate, as far as possible, the risk of Modern Slavery.
+We firmly believe that the people we work with are the key to our success and future growth and we are fully committed to preventing acts of modern slavery and human trafficking from occurring within our business and supply chain.
+This statement sets out the steps that we have taken to eliminate, as far as possible, the risk of modern slavery and human trafficking.

 Structure of the Organisation

-We are a primarily London based trading, options market making and sales advisory firm with a global trading footprint, operating in equities, fixed income, commodities and FX derivative markets.
+We are a primarily London based trading, options market making and sales advisory firm with a global trading footprint, operating in the Equities, Fixed Income, Commodities and FX derivatives markets.

 As part of our efforts to monitor and reduce the risk of Modern Slavery occurring within our supply chains, we have carried out an internal audit of our suppliers in order to establish, assess and monitor areas of potential risk in our business and supply chains.
-This included identifying and maintaining details of all suppliers and assessing each in relation to the following categories; employment risk; geographic risk; sector risk; and relationship risk.
+This included identifying and maintaining details of all suppliers and assessing each in relation to the following categories:

 Risk and Compliance

-Implement a Supplier Code of Conduct which will be distributed to new suppliers
+- implement a Supplier Code of Conduct which will be distributed to new suppliers, and

-Conduct firm wide training to increase our employee’s awareness of Modern Slavery.
+- conduct firm wide training to increase our employee’s awareness Modern Slavery.